(vitamin A 900 micrograms retinol equivalents)

 Calcium containing foods include dairy products, fortified soy products, broccoli, bok choy, fish with bones- such as salmon and sardines.

-– Take 1 tablet a day with a meal, or as professionally prescribed.
+Adults– Take 1 tablet once a day, or as professionally prescribed.
+Take with food.